hammal/cbadc/docs/source/index.rst

 Welcome to Control-Bounded A/D Conversion Toolbox's Documentation
 #################################################################

-This is the official documentation for the `cbadc
+This is the official documentation for the `control-bounded analog-to-digital conversion (cbadc)
 <https://pypi.org/project/cbadc/>`_ python package, which is a **toolbox** intended
 to aid and inspire the **creation** of **control-bounded analog-to-digital (A/D) converters**.